Team-ROO/awesome-pokemmo-prompts/README.md

 Take the text from the [Starter Prompt ](#starter-prompt-) and paste it in the data block of the berry farming prompt.
 Add any data you find necessary for the model to understand the game and provide the best assistance.

 ### Berry Farming Prompt <a id="berry-farming-prompt">
+> **Note:** This prompt is best used with GPT-4 because GTP-3 sometimes makes logical errors.
+However, GPT-4 requires a paid subscription to use, so be careful when using GPT-3.
+You can correct it if it makes any mistakes and it will readjust.

 ```markdown
 You are an experienced Pokemon Gamer with an expertise in the 5th generation Pokemon games like Pokemon Black and White.
 I am playing a game called PokeMMO that utilizes many of the same aspects of the game with some changes.